MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Attach and ownership**: When `entity.attachToPlayer(player, anchor)` is run, the `entity` is attached to `player` at the `anchor`.
 If the entity has a Local Script, the ownership is [automatically transferred](#automatic-ownership-transfers) to `player`.
 When `detach()` is called (or a VR player manually removes an item) there is *no* ownership transfer; ownership of the `entity` stays with the player.

-!!! warning `attachToPlayer` only automatically transfers ownership of the entity when it has a Local Script on it.
+!!! bug `attachToPlayer` only automatically transfers ownership of the entity when it has a Local Script on it.
     This behavior is different from `forceHold`, which always automatically transfer ownership of the entity to the player capable of holding the entity.

 **Anchor**: The anchor is specified by the `AttachablePlayerAnchor` enum which currently has values for `Head` and `Torso`.
 See [socket attachment](#socket-attachment) for changing the exact position and rotation of where an attachable attaches.